 It is stated within the Environmental Statement that the farm is currently operating as a going concern and is anticipated to support 4 employees in the Agriculture sector.
 There have been objections to the loss of a working farm raised by the tenant and many others in representations.
-There is no evidence presented as to the extent of the impact (such as the extent of the holding and impact to its viability) in representations.
-Likewise, no further detail has been submitted by the applicant in this regard.

-Whilst understandably disappointing to the tenant, these personal circumstances are not a material planning consideration.
-Having regard to the impact on the farm and holding, in the face of the significant economic benefit associated with the development and its allocation within the LDP, it is considered that the proposals are acceptable.
+Whilst understandably disappointing to the tenant, these issues have been weighed against the benefits of the development and the positive contributions explained in this report.
+While the representations received in this respect have been considered, the personal circumstances of the tenant farmer and his family are not considered to outweigh those other significant factors weighing in favour of the proposal.
+Having regard to the impact on the farm and holding generally and the loss of a working farm, in the face of the significant economic benefit associated with the development and its allocation within the LDP, it is considered that the proposals are acceptable in this regard.